Rnpy04/CI_PRJ/README.md

-a project for CI course
+A project for CI course